ManuuMT/ManuuMT/README.md

 <h3>⭐ About Me</h3>

 <ul>
-  <li>💡 I’m currently working as CMO in Worksut, the startup that I co-founded</li>
   <li>💻 I’m looking to collaborate on motivating and high-impact projects </li>
-  <li>💬 Ask me about full stack development, classic rock, or photography!</li>
+  <li>💬 Ask me about frontend development, classic rock, or photography!</li>
   <li>📫 You can contact me here: emtuero@hotmail.com</li>
 </ul>